betagouv/redux-saga-data/README.md

 } from 'redux'
-import createSagaMiddleware from 'redux-saga' import { all } from 'redux-saga/effects' import { createData, watchDataActions } from 'redux-saga-data'
+import createSagaMiddleware from 'redux-saga' import { all } from 'redux-saga/effects' import { createDataReducer, watchDataActions } from 'redux-saga-data'

 const sagaMiddleware = createSagaMiddleware() const storeEnhancer = applyMiddleware(sagaMiddleware)